Formula Student Czech Republic proudly presents

 Whether you’re here to win, to crash spectacularly, or just to laugh with your friends — get building, get racing, and let’s see who is the true Yeast Beast.

-fewer rules, more chaos
+Fewer rules, more chaos

 01